 Friday Nights at the de Young presents Divergence: Emerging Legacies, the ninteenth annual New Generations Student Showcase.
 The evening will also include live music, a lecture by UC Davis professor James Housefield, and art-making.

-Every week, Friday Night at the de Young offers art making to encourage everyone, of all ages, to tap into their creativity.
+Every week, Friday Nights at the de Young offers art-making activities to encourage everyone of all ages to tap into their creativity.

 Join us for this dynamic three-day juried event featuring visual art, film, museum object talks, an art history symposium, music, and performances by university and college art and art history students, inspired by the de Young's permanent collections as well as the following special exhibitions: